Vyral/Gene_Agustin_Blog/_posts/2018-07-19-what-you-need-to-know-before-listing.md

 {% include youtube.html %}

-*Are you preparing to list your home but not sure what all you need to do before you do?*
+*Are you preparing to list your home but not sure what all you need to do first?*

-Today we are continuing our “Ask a Realtor”series with Desiree Pointer and Nichole Moody of Realty One.
-They are rock stars in our industry, and definitely know how to serve their clients.
+Today we are continuing our “Ask a Realtor” series with Desiree Pointer and Nichole Moody of Realty One.
+They are rock stars in our industry and definitely know how to serve their clients.
 This is why I have them here now to answer questions for you.

 One common question we receive is “What do I need to know before I list?”
 Since there is not a lot of inventory, **sellers are hesitant about putting their home on the market.** However, there are ways that you can secure a buyer while still looking for your new home.